syncfusion-content/maui-docs/MAUI/Picker/dealing-with-header-footer-and-selection-view.md

 ---
 layout: post
-title: Header and footer with .NET MAUI Picker Control | Syncfusion
+title: Header, footer and selection view with .NET MAUI Picker Control | Syncfusion
-description: Learn here all about header and footer with Syncfusion .NET MAUI Picker (SfPicker) control.
+description: Learn here all about header, footer and selection view with Syncfusion .NET MAUI Picker (SfPicker) control.
 platform: maui
 control: SfPicker
 documentation: ug
 ---

-# Dealing with Header and Footer in .NET MAUI Picker (SfPicker)
+# Dealing with Header, Footer and selection view in .NET MAUI Picker (SfPicker)

 This section explains the header and footer customization of picker control.